Hirlam/SystemWW/README.md

   - Documentation
 - CY46:
   - Status
+    - Testbed is broken.
+Test on default setup is ongoing.
   - Pysurfex validation
   - CMake (see [ticket](https://hirlam.org/trac/ticket/188) ) and OOPS
   - Sub-hourly cycling and scripting design